 Browse Free: View Photos Now

-The sites above do have premium memberships with more advanced features (e.g., see when someone reads your messages), but with a basic membership can be a good starting point to view your options, make a match, and build your confidence.
+These top-rated dating sites do have premium memberships with more advanced features (e.g., see when someone reads your messages), but a basic membership can be a good starting point to view your options, make a match, and build your confidence.

 Statistic Brain Research Institute says more than 49 million people in the U.S. have tried online dating.
 However, if you’re at a bar, how many people do you think are there?
-50 to 75?
+Maybe 30 to 50?
 What about a club?
 A couple hundred?
 Your chances of catching someone’s eye, and vice versa, are significantly greater online.
 And you have the peace of mind of knowing that everyone on the app is interested in flirting and dating — that’s not the case in typical social scenes.

 Online dating, though, can be done in your pajamas from the comfort of your couch.
 I’m not saying you should never go out or you should be lazy about your dating efforts, but when you can’t bear another night in a tight dress or uncomfortable blazer, turn to online dating.

 One of the hardest parts of meeting people offline is getting the conversation started after making a cold approach.
 Do you just walk up and say “Hey, my name is [name].
-Just wanted to introduce myself and see if you needed another drink”?
-Do you ask them how they like the band that’s playing?
-Do you just stare at them and try to will them to come over with your mind?
+Can I buy you a drink?” or is that too forward and offensive?
+When and how do you ask them if they’re single and interested in you?
+Should you just stare at them and try to will them to come over with your mind?
 Kidding on that one.

-Since online daters share so much information about themselves, it’s easier to break the ice on a dating site or dating app.
+Since online daters share so much information about themselves, it’s much easier to break the ice on a dating site or dating app.
 For instance, if you see in someone’s profile that they also like the cinematic genius that is “Sorority Boys,” you can put that in the subject line of your message and ask them who their favorite character is.
 Here are some good online dating questions to help you get the ball rolling online.

 Yes, there have been plenty of scary stories about online dating, but overall, we’d say it can be safer than meeting a random stranger at a bar.
 At least you can vet the person online before meeting in person.
 Plus, you have reporting tools and verification tools to back you up on a reputable dating site like Match.

 Unlike bars, clubs, parks, restaurants, gyms, or other places you could meet someone, dating sites have tons of safety features in place to protect their users.
 These include 24/7 customer support, extensive help pages, SSL encryption technology to prevent scammers from entering the site, moderators to remove fake profiles, and buttons to block and report abusive members.
 Some sites will also verify and/or do background checks on every member to prove they are who they say they are.